soda460/GENcontext/README.md

 GENcontext is a tool to discover the gene organization around specific genes in annotation files.
 For now, only the Genbank format is supported as input files.

-It was designed to unreveal the distinct genetic contexts around targeted antibiotic resistance gene (ARGs)in a collection of Genbank files.
+It was designed to unreveal the distinct genetic contexts around targeted antibiotic resistance genes (ARGs) in a collection of Genbank files.
 Currently, a drawback of this tool is that you have to follow [a specific procedure](https://github.com/soda460/prokka_tag_ARGs_with--proteins) to annotate ARGs in your assemblies files.
-Briefly, the procedure requires to use PROKKA with the [Comprehensive Antibiotic Resistance Database](https://card.mcmaster.ca/ "The Comprehensive Antibiotic Resistance Database").
+Briefly, the procedure requires to use [PROKKA](https://github.com/tseemann/prokka) with the [Comprehensive Antibiotic Resistance Database](https://card.mcmaster.ca/ "The Comprehensive Antibiotic Resistance Database").